ASUS-AICS/LibMultiLabel/README.md

 - CUDA: 10.2 (if GPU used)
 - Pytorch 1.8+

+If you have a different version of CUDA, go to the [website](https://pytorch.org/) for the detail of PyTorch installation.

 To install the latest development version, run:
 ```
 pip3 install -r requirements.txt